Stable dynamic helix state in the nonintegrable XXZ Heisenberg model: Conclusion

-In summary, we have investigate the influence of the external fields on the stability of spin helix states in a XXZ Heisenberg model.
-Exact diagonalization on finite system shows that random transverse fields in $x$ and $y$ directions drive the transition from integrability to nonintegrability.
-It results in the fast decay of a static helix state, which is the eigenstate of an unperturbed XXZ Heisenberg model.
-However, in the presence of uniform $z$ field, the static helix state becomes a dynamic helix state with a relatively long life as a quantum scar state.
+In summary, we have investigated the influence of the external fields on the stability of spin helix states in a XXZ Heisenberg model.
+Exact diagonalization on a finite system shows that random transverse fields in $x$ and $y$ directions drive the transition from integrability to nonintegrability.\ In such a system, the helix state can be regarded as quantum scar.
+Simultaneously, the presence of uniform $z$\ field enables the helix state to better maintain its dynamical nature, allowing for a clearer understanding of its evolution behavior.
+However, the entanglement entropy reveals that irrespective of the presence of uniform $z $\ field, as long as the system remains chaotic, the scar extent of the helix state shows no significant variation.
 It is expected to be insightful for quantum engineering of a helix state in experiments.

-\acknowledgments This work was supported by National Natural Science Foundation of China (under Grant No. 11874225).
+\ack We acknowledge the support of the National Natural Science Foundation of China (Grants No. 11705127 and No. 11874225).